Caldeira Velha Hot Springs in Sao Miguel Azores – Time Slot Entry Tickets and Tips

 • A bottle of water - there is no cafe inside.

 • Older swimwear and towel - the iron reach water can react to your clothes, but Parque Terra Nostra was the worst.
+We prefer lightweight, absorbent and quick-dry cotton towels that can be washed in hot water.

 • Either flip flops to change from pool to pool or Teva.
 I preferred my Teva because some areas were slippy.